The importance of a clean

 places to prevent an accident.

 Crucial to health

 Flu season is rapidly approaching and workplaces may see an increase in the number of employees using sick days if they become ill.
-According to Kimberly-Clark Professional, germs can spread quickly
+According to Medical, germs can spread quickly through the

-According to Kimberly-Clark, break rooms have been found to have approximately 20,951 germs per square inch.
-Parts of the break room that tend to be touched the most, such as doorknobs, microwave
+According to a UK research, break rooms have been found to have approximately 20,951 germs per square inch.
+Parts of the break room that tend to be touched the most, such as doorknobs, microwave oven

 Another common health hazard of unclean workplaces is the germination of mold.
 Mold can cause adverse health effects for employees who are exposed to mold spores.
 Mold is a fungi that can release